 – Will Smith

-I believe this is so because as human beings, regardless of our background, ethnicities, social status etc., we all just want to love and be loved in return.
+I believe this is so because as human beings, regardless of our background, ethnicities, social status etc, we all just want to love and be loved in return.

-Most of us yearn to finally find the one person that we could laugh, live and share our lives with till death do us part.
+Most of us yearn to finally find the one person that we could laugh, live, and share our lives with till death do us part.
 Despite the fact that we have such strong desires for love, it remains ever so elusive for many.
 As a result, we seem to spend countless time and effort seeking for that one person that we can sincerely call our better half.

 Love always comes when it was the furthest thing from my mind and certainly when I least expected it.
 In the past, I’ve chocked it up as happy coincidences, but a couple of years ago, I came across this wonderful quote that goes along the line of “Instead of praying for the right person, become the right person”, this was an aha! moment for me.

 I noticed that when I am making the most out of my life, embracing and being grateful for what I already have, instead of dwelling on the things I didn’t have, love effortlessly entered my life.

 So, what I’m proposing is this, instead of relentlessly focusing your energy on the pursuit of love why not shift that effort to become an even better you?

-Live everyday with the intention of becoming the best possible you because perhaps that right person is just around the corner, ready to be mesmerized by you & your beautiful life.
-And when that happens, it’s just a matter of time that they become a wonderful part of it…
+Live everyday with the intention of becoming the best possible you because that right person may just be around the corner, ready to be mesmerized by you & your beautiful life.